 An interesting video edit is usually comprised of different camera angles.
 It’s always a lot of fun to experiment with shots close up, from far back, up above or down below.
 See what works and what doesn’t.
 Then at the end of the day, use the most interesting aspects to create an exciting visual story.
 Editing is also made a lot easier when you have shorter clips.
 Think of your video as a highlight reel and try to be selective – you don’t need to keep the camera rolling for hours at a time.

 Last of all, and definitely the most important of all my tips, is to remember to have fun.
 Soak up the atmosphere, live in the moment, and enjoy the experience.
 At the end of the day, if you’re not having a good time making your holiday edit then it's likely that your finished product won't be very fun to watch.

 When it comes to editing your footage to create the final product, any editing software will do.
-I personally used Adobe Premiere Pro, however free video editing software such as Apple iMovie or the list of products here will do just as good of a job.
+I personally use Adobe Premiere Pro, however free video editing software such as Apple iMovie or this list of free software will do just as good of a job.
 Keep your video edit short and sharp.
-Anything more than 2 or 3 minutes will probably be too long,to keep your viewer entertained (even if it's just your friends and family).
+Anything more than 2 or 3 minutes will probably be too long to keep your viewer entertained (even if it's just your friends and family).
 Music is also another important consideration and can change the feel of a video drastically.
-See a list of royalty free music library resources here.
+See a list of royalty free music library resources